py5coding/py5-python-and-java/README.md

 ### Experiment With Example Code

 Once your IDE and environment are setup correctly, start experimenting with what you can do with py5's Hybrid Programming and Processing Mode.
 Share your creations with us in [py5's GitHub discussions][py5_github_discussions] or on social media with the hashtag `#py5`.
+If something is confusing to you, please let us know!
+We are happy to add more examples to make any of these concepts more clear.

 ## Get In Touch